 The PhD program offers an education that combines training in the liberal arts, empirical investigation and computing knowledge, and incorporates the collaborative "lab model" research that characterizes the natural and engineering sciences.

 - Hold at least a bachelor's degree or its equivalent.

 - Provide the following documents:

-- scores from the general GRE; international students must also have a TOEFL score of at least 600 (IBT 100)
+- Scores from the general GRE are optional; international students must also have a TOEFL score of at least 600 (IBT 100)

-We encourage applications from individuals representing the broad range of disciplines that bring fundamental skills and insights to bear on the range of issues related to understanding and shaping a future of information science as envisioned above.
-However, all students admitted to the program will be expected to develop a breadth of competencies (including empirical, computational and designerly competencies) that are essential to being a researcher in this diverse, interdisciplinary field.
+We encourage applications from individuals representing the broad range of disciplines.
+We welcome students that bring diverse skills and perspectives on the range of issues related to understanding and shaping the future of information science.
+All students admitted to the program will be expected to develop a breadth of competencies that are essential to being a researcher in this diverse, interdisciplinary field.
 One's ability and willingness to expand skill sets should be demonstrated in the statement of purpose.